LBHackney-IT/repairs-management/README.md

 | `./bin/test -f d path/to/file` | Run RSpec with options and files/directories |
 | `rspec --tag ~db_connection`   | Run tests that aren't reliant on neo4j/postgres |

+## Enviroment variables

+Create a `.env` file and update it as needed using the `.env.test` as a template.

+## Rails credentials

+To run the app locally, you’ll need to have the Rails master key set in the app directory.
+Copy the password from the Hackney folder in Unboxed’s 1Password and save it to a `master.key` file in the config directory.

 ## Testing

 Test are configured two ways: (1) `./bin/test` will run all tests in Docker Compose, you should use this for a full test suite.
 (2) Some tests can be ran without Docker Compose, this is faster to run without Docker Compose, but it only covers a subset.